amazeeio/prometheus-chart/README.md

 As OpenShift has much higher security standards than a regular Kubernetes, the installation is a bit tricky:

+## Dependency: Tiller

-1. Optional: If helm/tiller is not installed make sure tiller server is installed by following https://blog.openshift.com/getting-started-helm-openshift/
+1. If helm/tiller is not installed make sure tiller server is installed by following https://blog.openshift.com/getting-started-helm-openshift/

 > Note: tiller requires admin cluster role.
 Add it with:

         oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:tiller:tiller

+## Dependency: Prometheus Operator

-2. Create a new OpenShift Project (here we're using `prometheus-test` but it can be anything)
+1. Create a new OpenShift Project (here we're using `prometheus-test` but it can be anything)

         oc new-project prometheus-test

-3. Allow the project to use all nodes, not just only the compute nodes (needed for the NodeExporter)
+2. Allow the project to use all nodes, not just only the compute nodes (needed for the NodeExporter)

         oc annotate namespace prometheus-test openshift.io/node-selector=

-4. Install the Prometheus operator.
+3. Install the Prometheus operator.

         helm --tiller-namespace tiller install coreos/prometheus-operator --name prometheus-operator-test --namespace prometheus-test

-5. The Prometheus operator needs cluster admin rights, so provide that:
+4. The Prometheus operator needs cluster admin rights, so provide that:

         oc adm policy add-cluster-role-to-user cluster-admin -z prometheus-operator-test --namespace prometheus-test

+## Install kube-prometheus

-6. Install kube-prometheus (this will actually install Prometheus):
+6. Install kube-prometheus (this will actually install Prometheus/Grafana/Alertmanager):

         helm --tiller-namespace tiller upgrade --install prometheus-test coreos/kube-prometheus --namespace prometheus-test -f values.yaml